 I think the below tutorial is fantastic.
 If you don't have time to watch, there are some directions below.

-- Wrap an ace bandage around the top of your arm once and make a small mark noting how much length it takes to go all the way around.
+- Wrap an ace bandage around the top of your arm once and make a small mark noting how much longer it takes to go all the way around.

 - Measure your wrist first to see how much length of fabric you'll need.
 The cuff is about four inches long, reaching about the mid-forearm.

-- You can make the leather wrap that Rey wears on her left wrist by cutting out a rectangle from a purse or something with similar texture and then attaching a strip of velcro on both ends, but on opposite sides.
+- You can make the leather wrap that Rey wears on her left wrist by cutting out a rectangle from a purse or something with a similar texture and then attaching a strip of velcro on both ends but on opposite sides.

 Satchel and Belt

 - The satchel and leather straps can also be made from purses.
 The straps connect on the left side of her waist through a square piece of leather.

 - You can make this by taking a piece of leather from a purse or other material and sewing it into a rectangle that is open on the two smaller ends.
 It should be about 4 or 5 inches by 3 inches.

 - Try to find a purse that is similar in size and shape to the satchel that Rey wears, which is fairly slim and kind of boxy.
 You can hook it through the leather pouch and hide any belt or clasp in it.
 Depending on the length of the strap you find, you might need to attach another one to it so it reaches around your waist.